 Synovus Securities is a fee-based firm, meaning that some members of its advisory staff can earn commissions from overseeing certain securities transactions.
 While this represents a potential conflict of interest, the firm is still bound by fiduciary duty.
 As a result, all of its advisors are required by law to always act in the best interests of clients.

 Synovus Securities has nine disclosures listed on its Form ADV.
 These relate to multiple incidents, including one from 1998, when the firm was fined by a number of different states for conducting brokerage business prior to the receipt of proper registration.
 In another disclosure, the firm was alleged to have "failed to establish, maintain and enforce adequate written supervisory procedures reasonably designed with a view towards preventing conversion or misuse of funds."
 In many cases, Synovus was fined for these various violations.

 If you’re looking to speak with an advisor at Synovus Securities, you can pick up the phone and call (800) 332-3403.
 You can also visit the firm’s website to find an advisor or a local branch near you.

 All information is accurate as of the writing of this article.

 Tips for Your Retirement Plans

 - Planning for your retirement can get complicated, but the right financial advisor can help you navigate the process and build a sound retirement plan.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.